Bhilwara: Demographics

+As of the 2011 census official report, Bhilwara Municipal Corporation had 74,184 households and a population of 359,483.
+46,812 (13.02%) were under the age of 7.
+Bhilwara had a sex ratio of 922 females per 1000 males and a literacy rate of 82.20% for those 7 years and above.
+Scheduled Castes and Scheduled Tribes made up 47,692 (13.27%) and 4,488 (1.25%) of the population respectively.

+According to the 2011 census, 52.58% of the population recorded their language as Hindi, 21.37% Mewari, 18.13% Rajasthani, 2.99% Marwari, 2.14% Urdu and 1.39% Sindhi as their first language.

 Economy

 Bhilwara is renowned in the world for its textile industry.
 The major industry is textiles, with more than 850 manufacturing units in the town.
-The main textile product is synthetic fabric used in trousers.
+The main textile product is the synthetic fabric used in trousers.
 It began with a spinning and knitting company named Mewar Textile Mills, owned by industrialist Shri Sampatmal Lodha, started in 1938.
-Thereafter Shri Laxmi Niwas Jhunjhunwala started his first unit for synthetic textile in 1961 at Bhilwara.Today the fabric manufactured in Bhilwara is exported to many countries around the world.
+Thereafter Shri Laxmi Niwas Jhunjhunwala started his first unit for synthetic textiles in 1961 at Bhilwara.
+Today the fabric manufactured in Bhilwara is exported to many countries around the world.

+Bhilwara is known as the textile city of India.
+The city has a strong presence in the textile industry, with several textile mills and factories located in and around the city.
+The city is known for its production of high-quality cotton, silk, and woolen fabrics, which are exported to various parts of the world.
+Apart from textiles, the city is also known for its mining and agriculture industries.